 Applicants have to submit the completed application form together with the required documents through the following means:

-by mail to the Chinese Medicines Section of the Department of Health (DH); or
+by mail to the Chinese Medicine Regulatory Office of the Department of Health (DH); or

-in person to the Chinese Medicines Section of DH during office hours.
+in person to the Chinese Medicine Regulatory Office of DH during office hours.

-Upon receipt of the application for renewal of registration, the staff of the Chinese Medicines Section of DH will issue an acknowledgement receipt to the applicant to confirm receipt of the application and that it will be processed.
+Upon receipt of the application for renewal of registration, the staff of the Chinese Medicine Regulatory Office of DH will issue an acknowledgement receipt to the applicant to confirm receipt of the application and that it will be processed.

 If the application for renewal of pCm registration is approved by CMB, the applicant will receive a notification of payment.
-Upon payment of the relevant fee prescribed under the Chinese Medicine (Fees) Regulation for the issue of a Certificate, the Chinese Medicines Section of DH will send out the Certificate by registered post.
+Upon payment of the relevant fee prescribed under the Chinese Medicine (Fees) Regulation for the issue of a Certificate, the Chinese Medicine Regulatory Office of DH will send out the Certificate by registered post.
 If the application is refused by CMB, the applicant will also receive a notice specifying the reasons for refusal.